New York Black Yankees: Barnstorming years

 The team's schedule could be punishing.
 In the 1930s they played two doubleheaders 350 mi apart on successive days.
 They left Pittsburgh after the first two games at about 10:00 PM to cross the Allegheny Mountains for South Orange, New Jersey.
 One of the two cars broke down so nine of the 16 players crowded into the other car to ensure that play would start on time.
 They arrived just twenty minutes behind the scheduled start time.
 They were given five minutes to warm up.
 The other seven players arrived a few minutes later so they were able to lunch and sleep before taking two of their exhausted team mates to play the second game.
 Despite their fatigue, the team won both games.

 In September 1933, the New York Black Yankees played the Philadelphia Stars for the Colored Championship of the Nation at Hinchliffe Stadium in Paterson, New Jersey.
 They lost the championship, but not their momentum, opening the following season with an eight-game winning streak at Hinchliffe Stadium.
 The streak-ending ninth game with the Pittsburgh Crawfords came on July 28, 1934, a face-off that saw Hall-of-Famers Josh Gibson, Judy Johnson, James "Cool Papa" Bell, and Oscar Charleston all play in regular-season tilt.

 Rain ended the game after 7 1/2 innings, but not before Crawfords' star Gibson and Yankee Bob Clark had both hit powerful home runs, Gibson's contributing to his League championship home run record for that year.

-On July 13, 1935, Elmer McDuffy pitched an 8-0 no-hitter at Hinchliffe Stadium against the House of David.
+On July 13, 1935, Elmer McDuffy pitched an 8–0 no-hitter at Hinchliffe Stadium against the House of David.
 According to the Paterson Evening News, it was "the first time such a feat had ever been turned in by the Negro club in this territory."

 League play

-The team played its last season, 1948, in Rochester, New York using Red Wing Stadium, home of the International League Rochester Red Wings, as their home park.
-After an opening day doubleheader sweep of the Newark Eagles on May 25, 1948, the team did not fare well and finished the last Negro National League season with a record of 8-32.
+The team played the last season of the Negro National League, 1948, in Rochester, New York using Red Wing Stadium, home of the International League Rochester Red Wings, as their home park.
+After an opening day doubleheader sweep of the Newark Eagles on May 25, 1948, the team did not fare well and finished the last Negro National League season with a record of 8–32.